JuliaLang/julia-logo-graphics/README.md

 ## Julia logo graphics

-_This is not an "official" Julia project..._ ;)

 ![Julia logo](images/julia-logo-325-by-225.png)

 This project contains copies of the logos for the Julia programming language.
-They are just "tidied up" versions of the original logo by Stefan Karpinski, with whom remains all the copyrights and trademarks.
+They are "tidied up" versions of the original logo by Stefan Karpinski, with whom remains all the copyrights and trademarks.

 ![](images/group-shot.png)